12 Day Perth to Melbourne Adventure Tour

 Come on a once in a lifetime journey across the spectacular Nullarbor with the 12 day Perth to Melbourne adventure tour and experience some of the best and most beautiful spots in Australia.

-You’re now on the Eyre Peninsula where you have the chance to enjoy the top 3 wildlife experiences in the world!
-Swim with Sea Lions* and Cage dive with great white sharks* to cap off an amazing journey across this great country.]
+You’re now on the Eyre Peninsula where you have the chance to enjoy some of the top wildlife experiences in the world!
+Swim with sea lions and cage dive with great white sharks to cap off an amazing journey across this great country!

-- 2 nights dorm accommodation at Yha Adelaide
+- 2 nights dormitory accommodation at YHA Adelaide

 - Private beaches just for the tour group

 - Surfing, hiking and lots of beach time!

 - Friendly, informative tour guide

 - Meals as indicated in itinerary